Breakdown of the DNA sequencing chemistry

 Identification of sequencing chemistry breakdown

-- The traces show a progressive decline in average quality the long the tray sat on the instrument (ie sample run straight after the sequencer is loaded show better overall quality than samples run after sitting in the machine stack for 12+ hours.
+- The traces show a progressive decline in average quality the longer the tray sat on the instrument (i.e. sample run straight after the sequencer is loaded shows better overall quality than samples injected after sitting in the machine stack for 12+ hours).

-- Reinjection of the sample after sitting in the instrument show poorer quality the original injection traces.
+- Re-injection of the sample after sitting in the instrument show much poorer quality the original injection traces.

-- Signal strength drops off rapidly in the raw channel ("ski-slope traces").
+- Signal strength drops off rapidly in the raw channel – a “ski-slope” trace (Figure 1).

-- Automatcally track the average quality across the tray by using software like Qualtrace.
-This will allow you to identify chemistry breakdown problems early.
+- By automatically track the average quality across the tray by using software like QualTrace III.
+This will allow you to identify chemistry breakdown problems in production before they become serious.

 Causes of sequencing chemistry breakdown

-- Storage of the cleaned up DNA sequencing sample in solution of low pH for extended periods.
-This is occurs particularly when samples are resusupended in water.
-The pH of pure water drops to below pH 5.5 when exposed to air due to absorbence of CO2.
-This is not generally a problem is the sample are loaded straight away, however, if they sit on the machine overnight before the samples are loaded then they are quite likely to be damaged.
+- Storage of the cleaned up DNA sequencing sample in solutions of low pH for extended periods.
+This occurs particularly when samples are re-suspended in water.
+The pH of pure water drops to below pH 5.5 when exposed to air due to the absorbance of CO2.
+This is not generally a problem if the samples are loaded straightaway, however, if they sit on the machine overnight before the samples are loaded then they are quite likely to be damaged.

 Solving sequencing chemistry breakdown

-Overall, the simplest way to solve this problem is to use 50 µM EDTA ph7.4 to resuspend the samples.
+Overall, the simplest way to solve this problem is to use 50 µM EDTA pH 7.4 to re-suspend the samples instead of water.
 This approach also has the advantaged of inhibiting nuclease activity as well as preventing overloading of the sequencer capillaries.

 Return to the main DNA sequencing troubleshooting page.